-- 1. In acordance with Title IX for pregnancy or child birth. - 2.
-If a student is called into active duty for the military. - 3.
-On a case-by-case basis, the school will also consider a LOA for a student who has experienced a personal medical emergency with a letter from the student's doctor.
+- 1. In accordance with Title IX for pregnancy or child birth. - 2.
+If a student is called into active duty for the military.

 These are the only times leave of absences are granted.

 In order to be placed on LOA, the student must: